samot-gc/musings/papers/DeepSeekMath GRPO.md

 > $\hat A_{i,t} = (r_i - \textup{mean}(r)) / \textup{stddev}(r)$ for all $t$

 where $r_i$ is the reward for $o_i$ and $r = (r_i)_{i=1}^G$; in particular, the same advantage is prescribed to each timestep $\hat A_{i,t}$.

+## Key Differences: PPO vs GRPO

+*   Overview:

+    *   Traditional RL methods rely on external evaluators (critics) to guide learning
+    *   GRPO evaluates groups of responses *relative* to each other
+    *   This *can* lead to more efficient training, but requires multiple role-outs per example (the group of responses)

+*   Critic model (or lack thereof)

+    *   PPO requires a *separate* critic model to estimate the value, which often requires training
+    *   PPO's critic model typically comparable size to policy model, bringing substantial memory and computational burden
+    *   GRPO avoids this need, instead proposing a 'group' of outputs and calculates an advantaged based on the these rewards
+    *   GRPO adjusts the weights to direct output towards the better ones amongst the group

+*   Rough analogy:

+    *   If I perform a task once, I need a critic to say how well I do
+    *   If I perform it 10 times, I can compare the *relative* performances